dorinma/GraphGeneratorTool/README.md

 4. Flow Network - insert source vertex, goal vertex and number of paths, and the graph will contain this number of paths between these two vertices.

 5. Grid Connection - the user can decide if the grid is in 2D or 3D and in how many axes the movement will be allowed (1/2 for 2D and 1/2/3 for 3D).
-The user can decide how many blocks will appear in the grid. //The possible moves would be to empty cells and will written to the gr file. //?
+The user can decide how many blocks will appear in the grid.
+The possible moves will be only to empty cells, where there are no blocks, and will be written to the .gr file.
 The user can also decide what would be the edges' weights: random values between min and max he'll insert or 1 for each axis he moves in.

 6. Bipartite Graph - insert a relation between two sets of vertices and number of edges between sets.
 The graph will contain edges from the first set to